Table of Contents

 An effective nonprofit fund development plan should accomplish the following:

-- Lay feasible goals and strategies for fund development.
+- Lay feasible/smaller goals and strategies for development.

 - Evaluate the return on investment.

-- Examine the internal and external environment and its ability to handle new challenges and capitalize on opportunities.
+- Examine the internal and external environment and its ability to handle new strategies and capitalize on opportunities.

 - Engage the stakeholders and build strong relationships.